prakashn27/codeforces-ranking-notification-system/README.md

 * `CreateNotification` gets the each user in rank queue and creates a notification for all of its followers and updates it to `Notification` queue.
 * `SendNotification` fetches the data from `Notification` queue and sends mail for each notification.

+## Run
+`./StartSolution.sh` starts all the projects currently from docker compose.

+## Debug
+1. To debug individual project, stop that particular project using `docker-compose stop {projectname}`.
+2. Run the project in development mode, using visual studio code.

 ## QuickLinks
 * [RabbitMQ web](http://localhost:15672/#/)
 * [MailDev](http://localhost:4000/#/)